 Top-Notch Front Office Systems

 Your front office marks the first interaction that patients have with your practice.
 This includes your team of receptionists, scheduling & treatment coordinators.
 The front desk handles activities that range from answering phone calls, resolving queries, handling new patients, verifying insurance, managing registrations, scheduling appointments, follow-ups, rolling out reminders, and presenting patients with their treatment plans.
-While patients acknowledge the need to visit a dentist, they have to pay for a service and put their faith in the expertise of the dentist.
+While patients acknowledge the need to visit a dentist, they must pay for a service and put their faith in the dentist's expertise.
 There are no trial runs or tangibles to measure the quality of care.

-The hygiene department at a dental practice can contribute up to 1/3 rd of the total revenue received from treatments.
-A large chunk of these treatments come from recare patients.
+The hygiene department at a dental practice can contribute up to 1/3rd of the total revenue received from treatments.
+A large chunk of these treatments come from re-care patients.
 The primary objective of a dental hygienist is to provide a framework of patient care that helps identify the oral health conditions that can be prevented by dental hygiene care.
-Having a patient coordinator dedicated to driving engagement for recare patients ensures that you grow your patient base while having ready alternatives to fill in your schedules in case of no-shows and cancellations.
+Having a patient coordinator dedicated to driving engagement for re-care patients ensures that you grow your patient base while having ready alternatives to fill your schedules in case of no-shows and cancellations.
 The bottom line is that focusing on your recall systems is guaranteed to grow your production volumes.

 An in-house membership program is where your patients receive special benefits and discounts for a yearly or monthly subscription to the services offered at your practice.
 The obvious benefits of such programs are it guarantees a predictable source of recurring revenue and helps you stay prepared to streamline insurance payments from known patients.

 Master the Art of Referrals